-I've read recently that concussions may cause long-term brain damage in professional football players.
+I've read recently that concussions may cause long-term brain damage in professional athletes.
 Is this a risk for high school athletes who have had a concussion?

-The issue of "chronic encephalopathy" in several former NFL players has received a great deal of media attention lately.
-Very little is known about what may be causing dramatic abnormalities in the brains of these unfortunate retired football players.
-At this time we have very little knowledge of the long-term effects of concussions which happen during high school athletics.

-In the cases of the retired NFL players, it appears that most had long careers in the NFL after playing in high school and college.
-In most cases, they played football for over 20 years and suffered multiple concussions in addition to hundreds of other blows to their heads.
-Alcohol and steroid use may also be contributing factors in some cases.
-Obviously, the average high school athlete does not come close to suffering the total number or shear force of head trauma seen by professional football players.
-However, the fact that we know very little about the long-term effects of concussions in young athletes is further reason to very carefully manage each concussion.
+The issue of "chronic encephalopathy" in some former NFL and NHL players has received much media attention.
+Very little is known about what may be causing dramatic abnormalities in their brains.
+These players had long professional careers after playing in high school and college.
+In most cases, they played more than 20 years and suffered multiple concussions in addition to thousands of other blows to their heads.
+Alcohol, steroid, and other drug use may also have contributed to the brain changes.
+The average high school athlete does not accumulate nearly the number of potentially injurious blows to the brain as a professional player.
+But we know that the teenage brain is much more vulnerable to injury and to more severe injury than the older brain.
+And the fact that we know very little about the long-term effects of concussions in young athletes is further reason to very carefully manage each and every concussion.